kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![trim tab](../../content/tweets/trim-tab.png)

 - Notice the amount of views I'm getting at this time.
-This is before I went public, and before I signed up for premium.
-In contrast, each of my tweets now gets on average a maximum of 20 views.
+This is before I went public in September and views increased even more, and before I signed up for premium in January and I started to get massive view counts.
+- In contrast, each of my tweets now, in May 2025, gets on average a maximum of 20 views.

 ## Monday 12th June 2023